sanzana-tonny/sanzana-tonny/README.md

 - 👋 Hi, I’m @sanzana-tonny
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning c programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sanzana-tonny/sanzana-tonny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.